rstralberg/webease/readme.md

 # MariaDb
 sudo mysql -u root

+create user 'webease'@localhost identified by 'winterfall';

 create database km;
-create user 'km'@localhost identified by 'winterfall';
+grant all privileges on gg.* to 'webease'@localhost;

 create database gg;
 grant all privileges on gg.* to 'webease'@localhost;